saverymax/optimal-design-data-integration/doc/source/evaluation.md

 ```
 Rscript fit_integrated_so_models.R --working_dir=. --result_dir==experimental_runs/exp_5
 ```
 The script is specifically written for experiment 5 and won't work with other experimental sets.
 It will output tables summarizing the fits of the SO models to the designs.
-Fitting the models to each design permutation over 10 designs and 10 dataset repetitions takes a long time, so using a server to run this is recommended or run it on a subset of the models or over fewer repetitions..
+Fitting the models to each design permutation over 10 designs and 10 dataset repetitions takes a long time, so using a server to run this is recommended, or run it on a subset of the models or over fewer repetitions.

 ```Rscript read_job_output_application_1.R --base_dir=your/path/to/experimental_runs > application_1_table.txt```
 This generates a table comparing the optimal designs as the amount of PO data used in the site occupancy model is increased.